Skip to content

 There are essentially four different approaches:

-3. The get.haskellstack.org script supports the -f argument to over-write the current Stack executable.
-For example, command:
+Use the get.haskellstack.org script with its -f flag to overwrite the current Stack executable.
+For example, command either:

 curl -sSL https://get.haskellstack.org/ | sh -s - -f